Feyerabend/ABC80/abc802/README.md

 * [B8.BAS](B8.BAS) PCW Feb.
 1978

 The samples built most on each other progressively towards more advanced.
-Later two Swedish magazines extended the list with other computers, notably naturally the ABC-line.
+Later two Swedish magazines extended the list with other computers, notably naturally from the ABC-line.

 [^rugg]: https://en.wikipedia.org/wiki/Rugg/Feldman_benchmarks